Co-Curricular Record (CCR)

 The Co-Curricular Record (CCR) is an official institutional document that recognizes your involvement outside the classroom as a significant part of your U of T experience.
 You can search the CCR database for involvement opportunities that coincide with your interests and goals.
 The CCR connects the competencies you’ve gained from these opportunities directly to skills that employers and graduate schools look for to help you build your resumes and applications.
 You can print an official copy of your CCR for your records.

-1. GLSE Graduate Recruitment Student Group
+1. RHSE Graduate Recruitment Student Group

-2. GLSE Undergraduate Student Ambassador
+2. RHSE Undergraduate Student Ambassador

-3. GLSE Graduate Student Ambassador
+3. RHSE Graduate Student Ambassador